awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 + `ssm:ListCommandInvocations`
 + `ssm:ListCommands`
 + `ssm:SendCommand`
++ `ssm:GetAutomationExecution`
++ `ssm:GetParameters`
++ `ssm:StartAutomationExecution`
++ `iam:PassRole`
 + `ec2:DescribeInstanceAttribute`
 + `ec2:DescribeInstanceStatus`
 + `ec2:DescribeInstances`
++ `lambda:InvokeFunction`
 + `resource-groups:ListGroups`
 + `resource-groups:ListGroupResources`
++ `states:DescribeExecution`
++ `states:StartExecution`
 + `tag:GetResources`

 ## Creating a Service\-Linked Role for Systems Manager<a name="create-slr"></a>

-You can use the IAM console to create a service\-linked role with the **AWS Service Role for AWS Systems Manager** use case\.
+You can use the IAM console to create a service\-linked role with the **AWS Service Role for AWS Systems Manager** use cases \(Inventory and Maintenance Windows\)\.
 In the IAM CLI or the IAM API, create a service\-linked role with the `ssm.amazonaws.com ` service name\.
 For more information, see [Creating a Service\-Linked Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

+For Maintenance Windows only, you don't need to manually create a service\-linked role\.
+When you create a Maintenance Window task in the AWS Management Console, the AWS CLI, or the Systems Manager API, Systems Manager creates the service\-linked role for you if you choose not to provide a custom service role\.

-If you delete this service\-linked role, you can use this same process to create the role again\.
+If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.

 ## Editing a Service\-Linked Role for Systems Manager<a name="edit-slr"></a>